adambirtles/voom/README.md

 Sets the accumulator to the given value.

 This instruction does not have a direct mode.
-The `load` instructions fulfils that role.
+The `load` instruction fulfils that role.

 #### Load